Bankruptcy: Russia

 The main face of the bankruptcy process is the insolvency officer (trustee in bankruptcy, bankruptcy manager).
-At various stages of bankruptcy, he must be determined: the temporary officer in Monitoring procedure, external manager in External control, the receiver or administrative officer in The economic recovery, the liquidator.
-During the bankruptcy trustee in bankruptcy (insolvency officer) has a decisive influence on the movement of assets (property) of the debtor - the debtor and has a key influence on the economic and legal aspects of its operations.
+At various stages of bankruptcy, he must be determined: the temporary officer in monitoring procedure, external manager in external control, the receiver or administrative officer in the economic recovery, the liquidator.
+During the bankruptcy trustee in bankruptcy (insolvency officer) has a decisive influence on the movement of assets (property) of the debtor – the debtor and has a key influence on the economic and legal aspects of its operations.

 South Africa

+Spain

+In Spain, people who cannot repay their home mortgages may declare bankruptcy.
+Bankruptcy and foreclosure discharges the obligation to pay mortgage interest, but not mortgage principal.
+If mortgage principal is not paid, the debtor is placed on a list of untrustworthy people.

 Switzerland

 Under Swiss law, bankruptcy can be a consequence of insolvency.
 It is a court-ordered form of debt enforcement proceedings that applies, in general, to registered commercial entities only.
 In a bankruptcy, all assets of the debtor are liquidated under the administration of the creditors, although the law provides for debt restructuring options similar to those under Chapter 11 of the U.S. Bankruptcy code.